 Paul’s advice to the unmarried and widows is that it good for them to remain unmarried.
 Paul was married, but his preference was for his readers to remain single.

 but if they cannot exercise self-control, let them marry.

 A principle for single people is that if they cannot maintain sexual self-control, then they should marry.
 The “if” in the Greek assumes that it is true that some cannot exercise self-control in areas of sexual passion.

 For it is better to marry than to burn with passion.

-If a person cannot sustain self-control in the area of sex, then it is better to marry.
+If a person cannot sustain self-control in sex, then it is better to marry.
 Continual burning with sexual desire without fulfillment for some people is not a good thing.

-As a general principle, it is better to remain in status quo with the exception of burning passion.
+As a general principle, it is better to remain in the status quo except for burning passion.